-A statistical challenge here is how to build a model properly combining big data sets from different sources at different accuracy, in order to learn what is going on at locations where measurements from the accurate source are not available (e.g. U.S.A, Oceania, etc...), as well as learn discrepancies between the different data sources, over time.
+A statistical challenge here is how to build a model to properly combine big data sets available from different sources at different accuracy, in order to learn what is going on at locations where measurements from the accurate source are not available (e.g. U.S.A, Oceania, etc...), as well as learn discrepancies between the different data sources.

-Fig 3 presents the predicted temperatures, at a specific time-step and over the whole area, produced by a Spatial-Temporal Statistics approach properly combining information available from different sources of different accuracy.
+Fig 3 presents the predicted temperatures, over the whole area, produced by a Spatial Statistics approach properly combining the information available from different sources of different accuracy.